s4cketh/s4cketh.github.io/docs/en.md

 })
 ```

-### Customize "About Me" Page
+### Customize "About Me" page

-You can write your own information in `src/pages/about.mdx`.
-To maintain a consistent design style, you can use the layout we provide (of course, you can also write your own Astro page):
+You can write information about yourself in `src/pages/about.mdx`.
+To maintain a consistent design style, you can use the layout we provide (of course, you can also write your own astro page):

 ```mdx
 ---